Marcahuasi is one of the most surreal places you can hope to see in Peru.

 The hut where Ruzo lived during his research is still in the plateau, and often becomes shelter to visitors who decide to spend the night there.

-Before starting your hike to Marcahuasi, make sure you stop by the tourist desk in San Pedro de Casta and pay the small tourist fee (5 Peruvian Soles (PEN) (around $1.5 USD).
-It really is pennies, and it goes to help life in the village – it won’t take you much to understand why.
+Before starting your hike to Marcahuasi, make sure you stop by the tourist desk in San Pedro de Casta and pay the small tourist fee.
+It really is a dollar or so, and it goes to help life in the village – it won’t take you much to understand why.

 You really can’t miss the tourist desk.
 In fact, as tourists are so rare in San Pedro de Casta, chances are you will be spotted the minute you get off the bus and invited to go to the office and sign the register.